geoyws/iSPAAA-Server/README.md

 iSPAAA-Server
 =============

-Server side for the ISPAAA app
+Server side for the ISPAAA app.